risawitama/verbose-potato/README.md

-## Why did the teddy bear say “no” to dessert?
-Because she was stuffed.
+## Scientists finally did a study on forks.
+It's about tine!